Decision tree analysis: 5 steps with expected value

 5. Evaluate outcomes

-Once you have your expected outcomes for each decision, determine which decision is best for you based on the amount of risk you’re willing to take.
-The highest expected value may not always be the one you want to go for.
-That’s because, even though it could result in a high reward, it also means taking on the highest level of project risk.
+Once you have expected values for each decision, determine which option is best based on the risk you're willing to take.
+The highest expected value may not always be the right choice; a high potential reward often comes with greater project risk.

-Baca: Proses manajemen risiko proyek dalam 6 langkah yang jelas
+Baca: Proses manajemen risiko proyek dalam 6 langkah jelas

 Pros and cons of decision tree analysis